TRON-US/eCommerce-hello-world/README.md

 - Make sure you have Google Chrome Installed.
 If it is not installed, you can install it form here: [install Chrome](https://support.google.com/chrome/answer/95346?co=GENIE.Platform%3DDesktop&hl=en-GB).
 - Some familiarity with programming, using GitHub, text-editor/IDE and terminal.

+#### Overview

+- In the 1st part of this tutorial we will get an introduction to the dApp we will build along with some tools and the TRON test network: Shasta.
+- We will set up TronWeb, similar to Web3.js, which will be injected through TronLink and will allow us to interact with the protocol.
+- We will create a TronLink account, access some test TRX, and interact with TronLink and the Shasta network via our dApp.

 ### TronLink

 - If you do not have TronLink already installed, you will need to install it from the Chrome Web Store: [install TronLink](https://chrome.google.com/webstore/detail/tronlink/ibnejdfjmmkpcnlpebklmnkoeoihofec?hl=en-US).